-C. Lee McKenzie, author of many Young Adult and Middle Grade novels including The Princess of Las Pulgas, Double Negative, Sudden Secrets, Alligators Overhead, and The Great Timelock Disaster provided this review of former literary agent Mark Malatesta.
+C. Lee McKenzie, author of many Young Adult and Middle Grade novels including Double Negative, Not Guilty, and Sudden Secrets, published by Evernight Teen, a traditional publisher of gritty and cutting edge fiction that young readers can relate to, provided this review of former literary agent Mark Malatesta.
 Lee worked with Mark to improve her pitch materials and manuscript, which resulted in representation by Italia Gandolfo, the CEO/Founder of Gandolfo Helin & Fountain Literary Management.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by C. Lee McKenzie.

 Mark Malatesta Review by C. Lee McKenzie

 “The day I found Mark’s website, I was ready to quit.
 Now I’m represented by Italia Gandolfo, the CEO/Founder of Gandolfo Helin & Fountain Literary Management.
 That’s a full-service literary and dramatic rights agency with a presence in New York, Los Angeles, and Nashville.
 They work in publishing but also film and TV with many bestselling and award-winning authors.
 After I signed the contract, I emailed the other agents who still had my manuscript to thank them and say I’d accepted another offer.
 Two of them apologized for their delay in responding and asked me to consider them for future manuscripts!